bpftrace/bpftrace/tests/README.md

 ## Runtime tests

 Runtime tests will call the bpftrace executable.

 * Run: `sudo make runtime-tests` inside your build folder
 * By default, runtime-tests will look for the executable in the build folder.
 You can set a value to the environment variable `BPFTRACE_RUNTIME_TEST_EXECUTABLE` to customize it

+Runtime tests are grouped into "suites".
+A suite is usually a single file.
+The name of the file is the name of the suite.

+### Runtime test directives

+Each runtime testcase consists of multiple directives.
+In no particular order:

+* `NAME`: Name of the test case.
+This field is required.
+* `RUN`: Run the command in a shell.
+See "Runtime variables" below for available placeholders.
+This XOR the `PROG` field is required
+* `PROG`: Run the provided bpftrace program.
+This directive is preferred over `RUN` unless you must pass flags or create a shell pipeline.
+This XOR the `RUN` field is required
+* `EXPECT`: The expected output.
+Python regular expressions are supported.
+This field is required.
+* `TIMEOUT`: The timeout for the testcase (in seconds).
+This field is required.
+* `BEFORE`: Run the command in a shell before running bpftrace.
+The command will be terminated after testcase is over.
+* `AFTER`: Run the command in a shell after running bpftrace.
+The command will be terminated after the testcase is over.
+* `MIN_KERNEL`: Skip the test unless the host's kernel version is >= the provided kernel version.
+Try not to use this directive as kernel versions may be misleading (backported kernel features, for example)
+* `REQUIREMENT`: Run a command in a shell.
+If it succeeds, run the testcase.
+  Else, skip the testcase.
+* `ENV`: Run bpftrace invocation with additional environment variables.
+Must be in format NAME=VALUE.
+Supports multiple values separated by spaces.
+* `ARCH`: Only run testcase on provided architectures.
+Supports `|` to logical OR multiple arches.
+* `REQUIRES_FEATURE`: Only run testcase if the following bpftrace feature is built in.
+See `bpftrace --info` and `runtime/engine/runner.py` for more details.
+Also supports negative features (by prefixing `!` before feature).

 If you need to run a test program to probe (eg, uprobe/USDT), you can use the `BEFORE` clause.
 The test scripts will wait for the test program to have a pid.